1ahmedharris/kubernetes-deployments/readme.md

 # Automated-Docker-Container-Builder
 ## Overview
-This repository demonstrates contanerizing a simple "Hello World" Python Flask app.
-Automating Running Docker Containers.
-Docker images into containers then, using GitHub Actions workflows to automate deploying Docker containers onto an EC2 instance.
+This repository demonstrates contanerizing a simple "Hello World" Python Flask app &using GitHub Actions workflows to automate deploying the contanerized app onto an EC2 instance.
 ## Features
 - Dockerfile:
 Builds lightweight Docker image for the application.